Mobile Suit Gundam Narrative: Film

 The film premiered in theaters across Japan on November 30, 2018.
 Odex announced they will distribute the film in theaters across Southeast Asia, with screening dates being announced at a later date.
 An English dub is also announced to be in the works, with NYAV Post producing it and Oscar Garcia set to be the ADR Director of the dub.
 The film was released in theaters on the United States on February 19, 2019 for one night only.
 The film's ending theme song is titled "Narrative" by Hiroyuki Sawano and LiSA.
 The film was licensed for release by Anime Limited in the U.K. for the 30 of November 2020.

 The film premiered in theaters across Japan on November 30, 2018.
 Odex announced they would distribute the film in theaters across Southeast Asia, with screening dates to follow.
 An English dub was also announced, with NYAV Post producing and Oscar Garcia as ADR director; the U.S. theatrical run was handled by Fathom Events for a one-night screening on February 19, 2019.

-In Japan, the film’s home-video release began on May 24, 2019 with multiple editions from Bandai Namco Arts/Bandai Visual: a Limited Edition Blu-ray (BCXA-1437) with a storage box, 24-page booklet, storyboard book, audio commentary, and promo videos.
+In Japan, the film's home-video release began on May 24, 2019 with multiple editions from Bandai Namco Arts/Bandai Visual: a Limited Edition Blu-ray (BCXA-1437) with a storage box, 24-page booklet, storyboard book, audio commentary, and promo videos.
 The releases included Japanese and English subtitle options, and select editions listed English audio among the specs; digital distribution also launched the same day.

-For North America, a Blu-ray edition was later sold via Sunrise/Right Stuf’s retail channel (now Crunchyroll Store).
-In the U.K., the film was licensed by Anime Limited and released as a Blu-ray Collector’s Edition on November 30, 2020.
-The theme song “narrative” by SawanoHiroyuki[nZk]:LiSA was released as the unit’s 7th single on November 28, 2018 in multiple editions through SACRA MUSIC, coinciding with the film’s theatrical run.
+For North America, a Blu-ray edition was later sold via Sunrise/Right Stuf's retail channel (now Crunchyroll Store).
+In the U.K., the film was licensed by Anime Limited and released as a Blu-ray Collector's Edition on November 30, 2020.
+The theme song "narrative" by SawanoHiroyuki[nZk]:LiSA was released as the unit's 7th single on November 28, 2018 in multiple editions through SACRA MUSIC, coinciding with the film's theatrical run.

+Manga

+A manga adaptation by Kōzō Ōmori was serialized in Kadokawa Shoten's Gundam Ace from November 26, 2018, to August 26, 2025, and was collected in 17 volumes.

+Novel

+A novel prequel by Kiyoto Takeuchi was released on November 26, 2018.